What is Probiotic Skincare?

 Scientists already know that healthy levels of probiotics in your gut help alleviate inflammatory skin conditions like acne and psoriasis.
-I myself have seen a miraculous improvement in my chronic eczema since I started caring for my gut health (you can read more about how I healed my eczema here).
+I myself have seen a miraculous improvement in my chronic eczema since I started caring for my gut health.
 But what about topical probiotics?
 Could applying healthy bacteria on top of your skin be the key to a glowing complexion?

 Most dermatologists admit that the science behind topical probiotics isn’t quite up to speed with the research on internal probiotics.
 However, the field does look promising.
 Many skincare companies have started adding probiotic bacteria fragments (not live and active cultures) into their formulas to boost their benefits.
 Here are a few ways skin experts believe that probiotic-infused skincare benefits your complexion.

 According to experts, topical probiotics are especially useful in treating inflammatory skin conditions like acne, eczema and rosacea.
 Topical probiotics soothe redness and swelling associated with these conditions by suppressing the skin’s production of inflammatory substances.

 Fight Acne-Causing Bacteria